JPT96/MS-Project-one-JPT/README.md

 ### user stories
 *when a user comes to my site, I want my portfolio easily laid out and very easy to navigate.

-1.want the website easy to understand and the layout to be self explainatry.
+1. want the website easy to understand and the layout to be self explainatry.
 2. I want it to be visually appealing with the layout so it looks clean and professional.

 ### UX justification.